Pixathon-Saavyas/AiVengers/README.md

 4. **Run the User Interface**

-   In a separate terminal or command prompt window, navigate to the same `src/agents` directory as in Step 2, and run the user interface:
+   In a separate terminal or command prompt window, navigate to the same `src/agents` directory as in Step 2, and run the u.py agent:

    ```bash
    python u.py